Principles for successful long-term investing

 2. Cash isn't always king

 Investors often think of cash as a safe haven during volatile times, or even as a source of income.
-But the ongoing era of ultra-low interest rates has depressed the yields on most cash instruments to near-zero -- well below the rate of inflation.
+But the ongoing era of ultra-low interest rates has depressed the yields on most cash instruments—well below the rate of inflation.
 With rates expected to rise slowly as the Federal Reserve gradually normalizes monetary policy, investors should be sure an allocation to cash does not undermine their long-term investment objectives.

-More than $12 trillion of cash -- roughly two-thirds the size of the U.S. GDP -- still sits on the "sidelines," earning next to nothing and largely missing out on a truly historic bull market.
+More than $15 trillion of cash – greater than total consumer spending in the U.S. and mortgage debt – still sits on the "sidelines," earning next to nothing and largely missing out on a truly historic bull market.

 3. Harness the power of dividends and compounding